weonlife/nodejs-application/README.md

 # nodejs-app-mss

-To start this application first you can get this repo code using below url
+To start this application first you can get this repo code using below url.

 git clone https://github.com/team16flight/nodejs-application